af/envalid/README.md

 * When you try to access an invalid property on the cleaned env object, the error will no longer suggest an env variable that you may have meant.
 You can re-implement the old behavior with a custom middleware if you wish
+* `NODE_ENV` support is now less opinionated, and an error is no longer thrown if a value other than production/development/test is passed in.
+You can provide your own validator for `NODE_ENV` to get exactly the behavior you want.
+The `isDev`, `isProduction`, etc properties still work as before, and are implemented as middleware so you can override their behavior as needed.

 ## API